IC IMAGINE MENTAL HEALTH PROGRAM

 Across our school, we have initiatives that support the overall success and well being of our students, although they vary among grade levels.
 These initiatives encourage positive social interactions and nurture our students’ growth.
 In addition, coordination with community resources to share valuable information with our students provides opportunities for student growth and development.
 Examples include 7 Habits, Second Step Curriculum and Bullying Prevention, and Zones of Regulation, among others.

 We offer a school-based therapy option for students that have need.
 We now have three school-based therapists.
-Two are through Carolina Pediatrics, Tara Beardsley and Amy Robichaud, and Shannon Coney is through her own private practice.
 Please contact your school counselor for more information.
-In the 2019-2020 school year we will also have school-based therapy options through BlueRidge Health.
+We also have school-based therapy options through BlueRidge Health.

 What makes our school unique is that our foundation to discipline and skill-building uses a restorative approach.
 What this means is that our primary focus is ensuring that we have a positive school climate by teaching character-building and life skills through practical means and allowing collaboration between home and school.
 Discipline at ICI is restorative by utilizing less punitive consequences and aligning more skill-based learning for behavior and address harm within the community.
 In addition, restorative discipline at ICI allows students to get more involved in peer mediations, restorative conferences, and strengthening relationships between both peers and adults.